dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 external_buffs.power_infusion="10/210"
 ```

-<br>Replace 10/210 with the timers that you want to sim with for the specific external.
+Replace 10/210 with the timers that you want to sim with for the specific external.

-<br>Use the copy line if you want to see the difference between no external and with external in advanced.
+Use the copy line if you want to see the difference between no external and with external in advanced.

-<br>replace power_infusion with the external that you want like in the wiki link.
+Replace power_infusion with the external that you want like in the wiki link.